ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 ------

+This is basically an example of a general way of handling a lot of paradoxes that show up involving infinities and limits: whenever there is a limit $$\lim_{N \ra a}$$, instead of thinking of the value of $$N$$ canceling out, think of it as just going unstated in the rest of the problem.
+It's still _there_; you're just not writing it anymore.
+If later on you something paradoxical, go back and restore the $$N$$s and see if they resolve the paradox.
+Usually they do.

-I tend to be more of a [finitist](https://en.wikipedia.org/wiki/Finitism) than is commonly acceptable.
-Any mathematician will tell you that the above partial sums are true, but might note that they skirt the question of taking the _limit_ as $$N \ra \infty$$, which is what makes $$S(1/2) = 2$$.
+So any normal mathematician will tell you that the above partial sums are true, but might note that they skirt the question of taking the _limit_ as $$N \ra \infty$$, which is what makes $$S(1/2) = 2$$.
 Indeed, what makes divergent sums mysterious is how they seem to work after taking limits, despite the limits being invalid.
 Personally I don't buy this.
-I think limits don't really matter: what makes $$1+1/2 +1/4+\ldots = 2$$ is that it is _indistinguishable_ from $$2$$ in a practical sense, not that they are literally equal.
+I think the limits don't really matter: what makes $$1+1/2 +1/4+\ldots = 2$$ is that it is _indistinguishable_ from $$2$$ in a practical sense, not that they are literally equal.
 This is what is meant by the epsilon-delta definition of a limit anyway: for any accuracy (epsilon) you want, I can show a value that is close enough to $$1/2$$ (by delta) to get that close to $$2$$ (by epsilon).
 Analysis is developed by insisting that this hold for all $$\e$$, but physics (and all practical applications) doesn't care; you just need it to be true for _the $$\e$$ you actually have_, which will necessarily be finite.
 Therefore one does not need to really consider limits, except insofar as they summarize this approximation process succinctly.
 If they do not, you pull your $$N$$-dependencies back out---hopefully you did not forget where they are---and keep going.

+This is an example of what I would call a [finitist](https://en.wikipedia.org/wiki/Finitism) argument.
+I consider myself a strong finitist, much more than most people are (although nothing like the [ultrafinitists](https://en.wikipedia.org/wiki/Ultrafinitism) which are silly).
+I keep finding that if I am sufficiently earnest about finitism, very many of the things that are vexing or difficult about higher mathematics simple disappear---you can't get surprising results from limits if you don't have limits at all!
+However there is a downside: so much of the mainstream theory becomes unusable from a finistic perspective, that you end up having to figure out how to translate everything into finistic terms yourself to actually learn anything new.
+In particular, anything adjacent to topology or analysis.

 ------

-# 2
+# 3

 $$S(x) = 1+x+x^2 +\ldots$$ is admittedly the easiest of the divergent series to figure out what's going on in.
 Therefore, to prove that this way of thinking works more generally, and also mostly just to have a record of them, I will go through each of the other interesting divergent sums I know and show how this 'finitistic' perspective gives the right answer.